 Las Vegas is hectic and fast-paced.
 From the moment you check in to your Las Vegas hotel until the cab ride back to McCarran, it’s a blur of casino tables, bar stools, golf carts and dance floors.
 That’s why it’s nice to take a moment, sit on the banks of this rushing river of human excess that is the Strip, and admire its inhabitants as they float by.
-Visit one or more of these top people-watching spots in Las Vegas and soak in the city before it passes you by.
+Visit one or more of these top spots for people-watching in Las Vegas and soak in the city before it passes you by.

 Caesars Palace has long searched for a new identity for its timeless Cleopatra’s Barge, the floating lounge located just off the main casino floor.
 It’s more of a time machine than a lounge.
 Since its opening in 1970, it has become an iconic nightspot in a city known for iconic nightspots.
 However, longevity is far from promised in Vegas, and over the decades, the lounge has faced many plans for rebranding, remodeling and even demolition.
 But after a successful mini-residency by Late Show bandleader Paul Shaffer, Caesars execs have decided to bring the lounge’s programming full circle.
 Cocktail Cabaret, the latest entertainment offering to call Cleopatra’s Barge home, is a 5 p.m. show (Wednesday through Saturday) that harkens back to the Vegas of old thanks to standout performances from some of Sin City’s top musicians and vocalists.
 Not only is Cocktail Cabaret a good excuse to people watch, it’s also a good excuse to push back those dinner plans and enjoy a bottle of Champagne.